 End the day at Mont Passot.
 If you arrive early enough, take a hike through the trails.
 The mountain is in the heart of a volcanic region, and there are many crater lakes to see.
-Keep an eye out for wild orchids, native birds, and be especially careful near the lakes, as some of them are inhabited by Nile crocodiles.
+Keep an eye out for wild orchids, and native birds, and be especially careful near the lakes, as some of them are inhabited by Nile crocodiles.

 Get to the top of Mont Passot by sunset.
 The top houses an observation deck where you can watch the sun descend, and the skies in Madagascar are stunningly clear.
 There are plaques around the deck with historical notes and maps to explain the view.
 This is your chance to see the crater lakes from above.

 Nosy Be is a tourist- and expat-friendly island.
 Visitors should take general precautions to not bring valuables and keep a close eye on personal belongings.

 Best time of year to visit Nosy Be

 Madagascar has a tropical climate, and the temperature does not deviate much throughout the year.
 There is a wet and dry season.
 Monsoon season starts in November and ends in April.
 Most days during the monsoon season are rainy.
 The dry season – April through November – is marked by less rain and slightly cooler nights.